-The laser ablation ICP-MS lab at CODES / SES was established in 1998.
+The laser ablation ICP-MS lab at CODES / Earth Sciences was established in 1998.
 It specialises in in-situ analyses of minerals, glasses and fluid inclusions.
 The lab houses 3 different laser types (213 nm and 193 nm solid state lasers and 193 nm Excimer lasers) and three different quadrupole mass spectrometer models.
 Laser microprobes are equipped with specialized laser cells allowing for fine-scale imaging of trace element distribution within mineral grains.
 The lab undertakes research into the laser ablation process and development of new applications.
 The laboratory welcomes external users, please contact Leonid Danyushevsky.

 More information about the laboratory